r-lib/carrier/README.md

 #> Error in stats::var(x, na.rm = na_rm): object 'na_rm' not found
 ```

-There are two techniques for packaging data into your crate.
+There are two techniques for packaging data into your crate: passing
+data as arguments, and unquoting data in the function.

 #### Passing data as arguments